srirangav/vocr/README.txt

 History:

     v.
+0.2.1 - update configure with additional compiler options related to security
+    v.
 0.2.0 - print text as soon as it has been recognized, default to quiet mode, add support for languages other than English